 This borderless action photo captures Moss doing what he did best, running through defenders.
-Card back looks like a back drop for a Marvel movie.
+Card back looks like a backdrop for a Marvel movie.
 Gold Ingot parallels were inserted as well.

 1998 Collector’s Edge Advantage, Card No. 196 (shop eBay)

 This was considered a premium product but the $5.99 per pack retail price is not justified.
 Not a very attractive card to demand such a hefty price tag.
 Not sure what’s going on with the shadows on both front and back of this card but I found nothing about this product attractive.
-Silver parallels are the only one for this product and they are not serial numbered.
+Silver parallels are the only ones for this product and they are not serial numbered.

 1998 Collector’s Edge First Place, Card No. 157 (shop eBay)

-Beautiful aperture photography given to collectors here.
+Beautiful aperture photography was given to collectors here.
 These large borderless action photos are common throughout the whole set.
-Really nice foil “1st Place” logo on upper left corner of card.
+Really nice foil “1st Place” logo on the upper left corner of the card.
 The back has a great color scheme, great player info but lacks photo.
 Parallels include: First Place 50-Point, cards are printed on 50pt. card stock and extra UV coating.
 First Place 50-Point Silvers, same concept except you’ll have silver foil lettering.
 Lastly, the extremely rare Gold One-of-Ones.

 1998 Collectors Edge Masters, Card No. 95 (shop eBay)